majacQ/liveperson_devcenter/README.md

 ## LivePerson Developer Center

-**As of August 2018, please open all Pull Requests DIRECTLY TO THE MASTER BRANCH ON THE PUBLIC VERSION OF THIS REPOSITORY.
+**As of August 2018, please open all Pull Requests DIRECTLY TO THE MAIN BRANCH ON THE PUBLIC VERSION OF THIS REPOSITORY.
 THERE IS NO MORE NEED FOR THE INTERNAL REPOSITORY**

 **This site is maintained by the Product Communications and Experience team.
 Please contact lmart@liveperson.com for issues, questions, and the such**.